Firearms Forensics May Prove Vital to the Defense

 Warning: Linked photos are of a graphic nature that may be disturbing.
 View with caution.

-Since guns are the most frequently used weapons in murders, and firearms account for more than half of the slayings today, a Boston criminal defense lawyer must possess an intimate understanding of firearm forensics.
+Since guns are the most frequently used weapons in murders, and firearms account for more than half of the slayings today, a Massachusetts criminal defense lawyer must possess an intimate understanding of firearm forensics.
 At the Mahoney Criminal Defense Group we have a forensic expert on our staff who is available to examine gun shot evidence collected by the Commonwealth.
 An expert in forensics is often indispensable to a murder defense.
 In an effort to determine precisely how and when a specific crime took place, forensic investigators have studied gun shot wounds in great detail.
 The examination of gunshot wounds has often been the deciding factor in the prosecution or exoneration of the accused.
 We have provided photographs of gunshot wounds to illustrate what we are describing.

 Background on Gunshot Wounds